OmegaT-L10N/ia/target/readme_ia.txt

 (at your option) any later version.
 Tu pote cercar le texto del licentia in /docs/OmegaT-license.txt.

 OmegaT uses a number of librairies.
-The license of each library is mentionned in /lib/licenses/Licenses.txt.
+The license of each library is mentioned in /lib/licenses/Licenses.txt.